flowbased/fbp-protocol/spec/protocol.md

   - `index`: connection index (optional, for addressable ports)
 * `graph`: graph the action targets
 * `subgraph`: (optional): subgraph identifier for the event.
 An array of node IDs

-<a id="runtime"></a>

-## Runtime protocol

-When a client connects to a FBP procotol it may choose to discover the capabilities and other information about the runtime.

-### `error`

-Runtime error

-### `getruntime`

-Request the information about the runtime.
-When receiving this message the runtime should response with a runtime message.

-* `secret`: access token to authorize user

-### `packet`

-Runtimes that can be used as remote subgraphs (i.e. ones that have reported supporting the protocol:runtime capability) need to be able to receive and transmit information packets at their exposed ports.
-These packets can be send from the client to the runtimes input ports, or from runtimes output ports to the client.

-* `port`: port name for the input or output port
-* `event`: packet event
-* `graph`: graph the action targets
-* `payload`: (optional) payload for the packet.
-Used only with begingroup (for group names) and data packets
-* `secret`: access token to authorize user

-### `ports`

-Message sent by the runtime to signal its available ports.
-The runtime is responsible for sending the up-to-date list of available ports back to client whenever it changes.

-* `graph`: ID of the currently configured main graph running on the runtime
-* `inPorts`: list of input ports, each containing:
-  - `addressable`: boolean telling whether the port is an ArrayPort
-  - `id`: port name
-  - `type`: port datatype, for example boolean
-  - `required`: boolean telling whether the port needs to be connected for the component to work
-  - `description`: textual description of the port

-* `outPorts`: list of output ports, each containing:
-  - `addressable`: boolean telling whether the port is an ArrayPort
-  - `id`: port name
-  - `type`: port datatype, for example boolean
-  - `required`: boolean telling whether the port needs to be connected for the component to work
-  - `description`: textual description of the port

-### `runtime`

-Response from the runtime to the getruntime request.

-* `id`: (optional) runtime ID used with Flowhub Registry
-* `label`: (optional) Human-readable description of the runtime
-* `version`: version of the runtime protocol that the runtime supports, for example 0.4
-* `allCapabilities`: array of capability strings for things the runtime is able to do.
-May include things not permitted for the user Options include:
-  - `protocol:network`: the runtime is able to control and introspect its running networks using the Network protocol
-  - `protocol:component`: the runtime is able to list and modify its components using the Component protocol
-  - `protocol:runtime`: the runtime is able to expose the ports of its main graph using the Runtime protocol and transmit packet information to/from them
-  - `component:getsource`: runtime is able to read and send component source code back to client
-  - `network:persist`: runtime is able to *flash* a running graph setup into itself, making it persistent across reboots
-  - `protocol:graph`: the runtime is able to modify its graphs using the Graph protocol
-  - `component:setsource`: runtime is able to compile and run custom components sent as source code strings
-* `capabilities`: array of capability strings for things the runtime is able to do.
-If the runtime is currently running a graph and it is able to speak the full Runtime protocol, it should follow up with a ports message.
-Options include:
-  - `protocol:network`: the runtime is able to control and introspect its running networks using the Network protocol
-  - `protocol:component`: the runtime is able to list and modify its components using the Component protocol
-  - `protocol:runtime`: the runtime is able to expose the ports of its main graph using the Runtime protocol and transmit packet information to/from them
-  - `component:getsource`: runtime is able to read and send component source code back to client
-  - `network:persist`: runtime is able to *flash* a running graph setup into itself, making it persistent across reboots
-  - `protocol:graph`: the runtime is able to modify its graphs using the Graph protocol
-  - `component:setsource`: runtime is able to compile and run custom components sent as source code strings
-* `graph`: (optional) ID of the currently configured main graph running on the runtime, if any
-* `type`: type of the runtime, for example noflo-nodejs or microflo

-<a id="component"></a>

-## Component protocol

-Protocol for handling the component registry.

-### `error`

-Component error

-### `list`

-Request a list of currently available components.
-Will be responded with a set of &#x60;component&#x60; messages.

-* `secret`: access token to authorize user

-### `getsource`

-Request for the source code of a given component.
-Will be responded with a &#x60;source&#x60; message.

-* `name`: Name of the component to for which to get source code
-* `secret`: access token to authorize user

-### `source`

-Source code for a component.
-In cases where a runtime receives a &#x60;source&#x60; message, it should do whatever operations are needed for making that component available for graphs, including possible compilation.

-* `name`: Name of the component
-* `language`: The programming language used for the component code, for example &#x60;coffeescript&#x60;
-* `library`: (optional) Component library identifier
-* `code`: Component source code
-* `tests`: (optional) unit tests for the component

-### `component`

-Transmit the metadata about a component instance.

-* `name`: component name in format that can be used in graphs
-* `description`: (optional) textual description on what the component does
-* `icon`: (optional): visual icon for the component, matching icon names in [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/)
-* `subgraph`: boolean telling whether the component is a subgraph
-* `inPorts`: list of input ports, each containing:, each containing:
-  - `addressable`: boolean telling whether the port is an ArrayPort
-  - `id`: port name
-  - `type`: port datatype, for example boolean
-  - `required`: boolean telling whether the port needs to be connected for the component to work
-  - `description`: textual description of the port

-* `outPorts`: list of output ports, each containing:
-  - `addressable`: boolean telling whether the port is an ArrayPort
-  - `id`: port name
-  - `type`: port datatype, for example boolean
-  - `required`: boolean telling whether the port needs to be connected for the component to work
-  - `description`: textual description of the port